 On top of training opportunities provided by your host organisation, you will have additional access to training as SPCR Trainee:

 - The SPCR organises an online Masterclass series.
 This will include training on areas of expertise within the SCPR, such as: interrogating primary care research databases, the challenges and opportunities of primary care research, building a career in academic primary care, and how to influence practice and policy.
 Some sessions are open to everyone, others are exclusive to SPCR Trainees.
-An example of a previous programme can be found here.

 - The School organises an annual 2-day in person Trainees event where everyone gets together and attends training sessions and research presentations.
 Previous training sessions included grant writing, building a career in academic primary care, impact and patient and public involvement and engagement.